5 Important Things To Do When You Feel Spiritually Dry

 Things Are Easier In Numbers

-In those dry times, your Christian friends and family, and church are there to support you and help you get safely through them!
+We were not made to walk alone.
+Being part of a church family and a small group matters more than we sometimes realize.
+In those dry times, your Christian friends, your family, and your church community are there to help you get safely through them.

 Keep Your Head Up

-If we had just looked at our feet as we walked through craggy, dry places, we would have missed waterfalls spilling from the mountains above and lush green ribbons of ground where a small brook threaded through the dry, rocky landscape.
+If we had only looked at our feet as we walked through those craggy, dry places, we would have missed waterfalls spilling down from the mountains and lush green ribbons of ground where a small brook threaded through the rocky landscape.
+We would not have noticed the local wildlife or the layers of flint striped across the cliff faces like someone had drawn a bold line with a pencil.
+We even saw flowers and plants thriving in the harshest conditions, and their beauty was striking.

 Know That Victory Lies Ahead

 Our Christian life was never guaranteed to be easy.
 In fact, Jesus tells us just the opposite.
-But He also tells us that He will be with us and never leave us.
+But He also tells us that He will be with us and will never leave us.

 This scripture might help you this week…